Table of Contents

 New Mexico allows medical marijuana patients from out of state to register as reciprocal patients in the state’s medical marijuana program.

-To register as reciprocal patients, they must provide a government-issued photo I.D., a government-issued proof of authorization to purchase and use marijuana in another state, register electronically at a dispensary, and sign the electronic registration at the dispensary.
+To register as reciprocal patients, they must provide a government-issued photo ID, a government-issued proof of authorization to purchase and use marijuana in another state, register electronically at a dispensary, and sign the electronic registration at the dispensary.
 A reciprocal patient card is valid for one year.

 Note that there are some states where recreational marijuana is legal, and buying adult-use marijuana in these states is subject to their limit as a medical patient.
 However, you wouldn’t be able to access their medical dispensaries unless the states allow for out-of-state medical patients.